kenhkan/morrison/README.md

 #### Process deactivation and termination

 In cFBP, there is a distinction between deactivation and termination.
-A deactivated process has finished running but may be activated (read: run) again on incoming IPs, whereas a terminated process has ended execution for good and will never be started again, until the network is manually initiated again.
+A deactivated process has finished running but may be activated again on incoming IPs, whereas a terminated process has ended execution for good and will never be started again, until the network is manually initiated again.
 A process is usually terminated when all its output ports have been closed.

 In Morrison, inheriting the limitation of Unix convention of never closing standard streams (i.e. stdin, stdout, and stderr), the termination rule is